 Richmond hold the internationally-recognised ISO14001 accrediation.
 This just shows the commitment that we already have, that our whole team is committed to protecting our environment.
 The accreditation is given to companies who have a proper system in place to manage their environmental impact, a system which ensures the engagement of the whole team in environmental management.Download our certificate here.

 Richmond is committed to helping the reduction of plastic pollution and to strengthen our efforts, we have been working with Ocean Generation to help them reach their aims.
-To encourage our customers to engage with the challenge of pollution in the oceans, we have donated to Plastic Oceans UK charity (now Ocean Generation) using fun methods, such as involving customers in a survey where they could choose to request that we add to our donation.
+To encourage our customers to engage with the challenge of pollution in the oceans, we have donated to Ocean Generation using fun methods, such as involving customers in a survey where they could choose to request that we add to our donation.

 Richmond is committed to ensuring reduced energy consumption by using LED lighting throughout the facilities.
-LED lighting is fundamental in reducing use of electricty as, depending on the type and output of the lighting unit, they are up to 80% more efficient.
+LED lighting is fundamental in reducing use of electricity as, depending on the type and output of the lighting unit, they are up to 80% more efficient.

 Richmond is committed to reducing energy consumption.
 We have multiple heat recovery units which reprocess all of the air in our premises.
 By recapturing warm air, these units can save up to 30% of the energy required for heating.